MichaelGardone/ffmpeg-cs3505/README.md

 # ffmpeg-cs3505

-Created for Dr. Peter Jenson's CS 3505.
+Created for Dr. Peter Jenson's 2018 Spring CS 3505 ("Software Practices II") class.
 Project contians two benchmarks: finding methods called by FFMPEG to convert to image types and implement a decoder and encoder in C to attach to FFMPEG.

 ## Benchmark 1